sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(c1.textContent).toEqual('Chuck (@)')
 -->

 This only matters when either the type or the component is exported and reused in other places.
-Local names are more forgiving, since they are only used in the same file and the definition is right here.
+Local names are more forgiving since they are only used in the same file and the definition is right here.

 ---